Chart Color Schemes

 Doncaster East - South displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Doncaster East - South's dwelling structures, as per the latest Census, comprised 48.8% houses and 51.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 67.1% houses and 32.9% other dwellings.
-Home ownership in Doncaster East - South was at 38.9%, with mortgaged dwellings at 30.3% and rented at 30.7%.
-The median monthly mortgage repayment was $2,383, below Melbourne metro's average of $2,400.
+In Doncaster East - South, as per the latest Census, 48.8% of dwellings were houses, with the remaining 51.2% being semi-detached, apartments, or other types.
+This contrasts with Melbourne metro's figures of 67.1% houses and 32.9% other dwellings.
+Home ownership in Doncaster East - South stood at 38.9%, with mortgaged dwellings at 30.3% and rented ones at 30.7%.
+The median monthly mortgage repayment was $2,383, lower than Melbourne metro's average of $2,400.
 Median weekly rent in the area was $460, slightly higher than Melbourne metro's $462.
-Nationally, Doncaster East - South's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+Nationally, Doncaster East - South's mortgage repayments were significantly higher at $2,383 compared to Australia's average of $1,863, while rents were substantially higher at $460 compared to the national figure of $375.

 Frequently Asked Questions - Housing